ezrosent/frawk/info/performance.md

 ## Benchmark Setup

-All benchmark numbers report the minimum wall time across 5 iterations, along with the composite system and user times for that invocation as reported by the `time` command.
+All benchmark numbers report the minimum wall time across 5 iterations per hardware configuration, along with the composite system and user times for that invocation as reported by the `time` command.
 A computation running with wall time of 2.5 seconds, and CPU time of 10.2s for user and 3.4s for system is reported as "2.5s (10.2s + 3.4s)".
 We also report throughput numbers, which are computed as wall time divided by input file size.

 This doc includes measurements for both parallel and serial invocations of frawk.
-The parallel invocations launch 4 workers.
+The parallel invocations launch 4 workers on MacOS and 3 workers on Linux.
 XSV supports parallelism but I noticed no performance benefit from this feature without first building an index of the underlying CSV file (a process which can take longer than the benchmark task itself without amortizing the cost over multiple runs).
 Similarly, I do not believe it is  possible to parallelize the other programs using generic tools like `gnu parallel` without first partitioning the data-set into multiple sub-files.

 ## UTF8